-- (1) In this clause adoption by exception resolution means - - (a) a resolution of the Council that has the effect of adopting, for a number of specifically identified reports, the committee or CEO's recommendation as the Council resolution; and
+- (1) In this clause adoption by exception resolution means - - (a) in respect to the Council, a resolution of the Council that has the effect of adopting, for a number of specifically identified reports, the committee or CEO's recommendation as the Council resolution; and - (b) in respect to a committee, a resolution of a committee that has the effect of adopting, for a number of specifically identified reports, the CEO's recommendation as the committee resolution. - (2) The Council or a committee may pass an adoption by exception resolution.

-- (b) a resolution of a committee that has the effect of adopting, for a number of specifically identified reports, the CEO's recommendation as the committee resolution. - (2) The Council or a committee may pass an adoption by exception resolution. - (3) An adoption by exception resolution may not be used for a matter - - (a) that requires adoption by an absolute majority or a special majority vote; - (b) in which a financial or proximity interest has been disclosed; - (c) that is a matter on which a member wishes to speak; or - (d) that is a matter on which a member wishes to move a motion that is different to the recommendation.
+- (3) An adoption by exception resolution may not be used for a matter - - (a) that requires adoption by an absolute majority or a special majority vote; - (b) in which a financial or proximity interest has been disclosed; - (c) that is a matter on which a member wishes to speak; or - (d) that is a matter on which a member wishes to move a motion that is different to the recommendation.